 First, we want you to explore your treatment options.
 One-fifth of American women believe that hysterectomy is the only way to treat hysterectomy.
 But that's simply not true.
 In fact, you can click here to see if you're a good candidate for UFE.

-Then, we invite you to schedule a consultation with our team of fibroid specialists in Houston.
-(We even offer Telemedicine visits to save you some travel while you're considering your treatment options.)
-Finally, after your visit, our billing team is here to help you understand exactly what your insurance will and won't cover.
+schedule a consultationwith our team of fibroid specialists in Houston.
+After your visit, our billing team will be there to help you understand exactly what your insurance will and won't cover.
 We can suggest other ways to cover any out-of-pocket costs.
-And we make the process as stress-free as possible, so you can place all your focus on finally feeling better!
+And we will make the process as stress-free as possible, so you can place all your focus on finally feeling better!

 Scheduling